LWVGB Annual Business Meeting 2015

 About this meeting:

 What is the state of our public transit system?
 What do we want it to be?
-If you are a citizen who is concerned about public transit in the Greater Birmingham area and in the state of Alabama, you will want to attend this public meeting.
-Our very knowledgable panelists will describe the current status of public transit and explain how we came to our current situation.
-And, most importantly, we will examine the steps necessary for making our public transit system what it should be.
+On Sunday, January 25 at 2:30 p.m.. citizens concerned about public transit in the Greater Birmingham area and in the state of Alabama attended this public meeting at Homewood Public Library.
+Our very knowledgable panelists described the current status of public transit and explained how we came to our current situation.
+We will examined the steps necessary for making our public transit system what it should be.

 Alabama is one of only three states (along with Alaska and Hawaii) that have no state public transit organization or funding.
 Our state constitution restricts fuel taxes and vehicle fees to only road and bridge expenditures.
 Consequently, public transit is severely underfunded.
 The limited bus and paratransit funding is provided by federal money and city or county matching funds.